 Music is taught in mixed ability groups, facilitating learning at a pace that is both comfortable and attainable to the individual.
-All KS3 pupils will gain a range of skills and knowledge through the listening and appraising, composing and performing of a variety of musical styles and genres.
+Over KS3 pupils will gain a range of skills and knowledge through the listening, appraising, composing and performing of a variety of musical styles and genres.
 Students are initially assessed in the school and ability is taken in to account when lessons are planned.
 For instance, those pupils who are more able will be encouraged to work independently, perhaps doing some individual instrumental practice or engaging in theory work.